-It’s like stepping back in time when you visit Yaquina Head Lighthouse.
-It’s fun to imagine yourself as the lighthouse keeper when you climb the dizzying 114 spiral steps.
-As you stand 162 feet above the ocean in the lighthouse tower and gaze out over the beautiful Oregon coast, it’s easy to pretend life here was simplistic and peaceful.
+Visiting Yaquina Head Lighthouse feels like stepping back in time.
+I always enjoy imaging myself as the lighthouse keeper, climbing the dizzying 114 spiral steps every day.
+And as you stand 162 feet above the ocean in the lighthouse tower and gaze out over the beautiful Oregon coast, it’s easy to think life here was simplistic and peaceful.

-Yaquina Head is on a tiny spit of land that juts into the ocean.
+Yaquina Head is perched on a tiny spit of land that juts into the ocean.
 Construction of the lighthouse began in 1871, but it was often buffeted by strong winds and rains that wrecked havoc.
 Because of the difficult weather, builders often lost supplies which significantly slowed progress.
 To protect the lighthouse keepers from the harsh weather, the lighthouse tower is double walled and made from 370,000 bricks.

 The lighthouse and its keepers were in constant battle with nature and her tricks.
 According to Lighthouse Friends, in 1880 a particular grim report was made: